We may earn money or products from the companies mentioned in this post.

 When you are not diving, there are many activities related to the sea and beautiful landscape, as well as the history and culture of Guadeloupe.
 Here are some highlights to investigate: Views, Beaches, Botanical Gardens, Food, Rum Distillery, Picturesque Towns, Cocoa Museum, Guadeloupe Zoo and Mammals Park, Waterfalls, Hiking/Trekking, Slavery Road, Louis Delgres Fort, Palm Trees Avenue, Kite Surfing, Surfing, Island Hopping, Carnival, Aquarium, Local Markets, ACTe Memorial, Casinos, Nightlife.

-The first video provides a scenic glimpse from a young family’s point of view and the second has a quick run-through of some of the highlights listed above and others.
+This video provides a scenic glimpse from a young family’s point of view.

 - Air – Pointe-à-Pitre International Airport (PTP), has connections to many US and Caribbean airports.
 Shuttle and taxi service is available at the airport